DemianWright/io_scene_blb/README.md

 ## Warning & Error Log Messages ##
 Detailed explanations of the warning and error messages logged by the program and directions on how to solve the associated issues.
 In the messages listed in this section the `#` character is used to represent a variable numerical value.
-Text surrounded by `%` describes a variable alphanumeric value.
+Text in `code tags` describes a variable alphanumeric value, commonly the name of a Blender object.

 ### Warnings ###
 Warning log messages can be ignored as the issues are automatically corrected, but the resulting brick may not behave or look as excepted.